You May Also Enjoy:

 That was not the only time we saw an African Bush Elephant employing its unique nose to secure a mouthful of food.
 On another day, as we were moseying along a stretch of savanna, we saw this elephant stretch its five-foot long (150 cm) trunk into the depths of a leafy tree and proceed to pull off a mouthful of leaves and twigs.
 Considering that an elephant’s trunk weighs a hefty 135 kilograms (300 lbs), it is a good thing that the long nose is made up of a network of 100,000 muscles to assist in that effort.

 The most profound experience that Bob and I had with regards to seeing African Bush Elephants was the day we drove directly south of Skukuza on S114 to Mitomeni and onward to Gayisenga on S26.
-We hadn’t seen another car for hours,

-and we were left with an unhindered view of the family unit as it proceeded into the wide open space of the savanna beyond the edge of the dirt road.
 I was deeply touched to see the older and more mature elephants carefully shepherding their babies and their daughters’ calves to safety.
 Never expecting to see such a large herd traveling in single file much less using a tail to trunk chain, the sight literally brought me to tears.

 It is normal for a herd of African Bush Elephants to travel in single file when on the move in search of food and water, and it would have been the matriarch leading them forward.